Job offer for fulltime PhD scholarship

 On the subject of

-• We expect you to prepare a doctoral dissertation (under the supervision of Prof. Pieter-Paul Verhaeghe and Prof. Tuba Bircan) in the fields of Sociology, in which you
+• We expect you to prepare a doctoral dissertation under the supervision of Prof. Tuba Bircan and Prof. Sylvie Gadeyne in the fields of Sociology, in which you

 • For your PhD you make use of remote sensing, machine learning algorithms and quantitative methods

 • You are expected to support the teaching staff in their educational tasks (max.
 10% of your time)

-• Solid hands-on experience with R and/or Phyton programming and statistical software (i.e. STATA, SPSS, etc.) and advanced statistical modeling
+• Solid hands-on experience with R and/or Phyton programming and statistical software (i.e. STATA, SPSS, etc.) and advanced statistical modeling is a must

 • Excellent writing and analytical skills